Poland Garros: Swiatek Powers To Landmark French Open Triumph - UrduPoint

 "Two years ago I won a junior Grand Slam (at Wimbledon) and now I'm here.
 It feels like such a short time."
 Swiatek is the youngest women's French Open winner since Monica Seles lifted the trophy as an 18-year-old in 1992.
 She is the first teenage champion since Iva Majoli in 1997.

-"It's crazy for me because I watched Rafael Nadal lift the trophy every year and now I'm in the same place," she said.
+"It's crazy for me because I watched Rafael Nadal lift the trophy every year and now I'm in the same place," added Swiatek, the first woman to secure the title without losing a set since Justine Henin in 2007.

 Swiatek also became just the second unseeded women's Roland Garros champion in the Open era, joining Jelena Ostapenko who claimed a shock title three years ago.